LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 There are a number of partner tools available, such as those listed in our **APN Security Competency program**.
 You might also want to write your own queries to search your logs.
 With the extensive number of managed services that AWS offers, this has never been easier.
 There are many additional AWS services that can assist you with investigation that are outside the scope of this paper, such as Amazon Athena, Amazon OpenSearch Service, Amazon QuickSight, Amazon Machine Learning, and Amazon EMR.

+## AWS Artifact

+AWS Artifact is your go-to, central resource for compliance-related information that matters to you.
+It provides on-demand access to AWS’ security and **compliance reports** and select online agreements.
+Reports available in AWS Artifact include our Service Organization Control (SOC) reports, Payment Card Industry (PCI) reports, and certifications from accreditation bodies across geographies and compliance verticals that validate the implementation and operating effectiveness of AWS security controls.
+Agreements available in AWS Artifact include the Business Associate Addendum (BAA) and the Nondisclosure Agreement (NDA).